iandobbie/cockpit/doc/computer-os-selection.rst

 Cockpit is a portable python application that runs on Windows, Linux and macOS.
 This allows a very wide range of computers to be used to run the main GUI application.
-That said there are a few considerations to make before selecting the main computer to run the GUI front end for a microscope.
+That said, there are a few considerations to make before selecting the main computer to run the GUI front end for a microscope.

 The strongest determinant of hardware and OS selection is often the availability of interfaces for the required devices to connect to the microscope.
-Many camera have dedicated data transfer cards that require both a PCIe slot in the computer and a software driver to interface to the host OS.
+Many cameras have dedicated data transfer cards that require both a PCIe slot in the computer and a software driver to interface to the host OS.
 In many cases this forces the selection of windows as this is the most widely support OS.